Transporter (franchise)

-Transporter (French: Le Transporteur) is a French action thriller film franchise, comprising four films released between 2002 and 2015, and a television series.
-Jason Statham plays Frank Martin in the first three movies, a professional freelance courier driver for hire.
-Statham is an accomplished martial artist, allowing him to do all the combat scenes involving Frank Martin himself.
-This permits the films' signature Hong Kong-style fight scenes, choreographed by Corey Yuen.
-Chris Vance portrays Frank Martin in the sequel television series and Ed Skrein portrays Frank Martin in the fourth film, a reboot.
+Transporter (French: Le Transporteur) is a French origins, anglophonic action thriller film franchise, comprising four films released between 2002 and 2015, and a television series.
+Jason Statham plays Frank Martin in the first three movies, a professional freelance courier driver.
+Chris Vance portrays Martin in the sequel television series, and Ed Skrein portrays him in the fourth film, a reboot.

 Background

-Frank Martin

 Frank Martin is the protagonist of the films and television series.
-He is portrayed as a former Special Forces operative who was a team leader of a search and destroy unit, with a military background includes operations "in and out of" Lebanon, Syria and Sudan, as well as a recipient of the Bronze Star in the inaugural film.
-He retires from service after becoming fatigued and disenchanted with his superior officers, and utilizes his skills as a private driver for hire while maintaining an apparently legitimate life living off of his army pension.
-Frank Martin operates in accordance with a strict code of conduct, and expects his clients to adhere to his rules.

-The character is portrayed with varied backgrounds in different media installments of the franchise.
-In the television series, it was revealed that he was orphaned as a child, who enlisted in the British Army as an adult and later transferred to Special Air Service.
-In the film, The Transporter Refueled, his father Frank Martin Sr. is a former British spy, who retired away from London to work on his relationship with his son.
+He is portrayed as a former Special Forces operative who was team leader of a search and destroy unit, with a military background including operations "in and out of" Lebanon, Syria and Sudan, as well as a recipient of the Bronze Star.
+He retires from service after becoming fatigued and disenchanted with his superior officers, and uses his skills as a private driver for hire while maintaining an apparently legitimate life living off of his army pension.
+Martin operates in accordance with a strict code of conduct, and expects his clients to adhere to his rules.
+The character is portrayed with varied backgrounds in different installments of the franchise.
+In the television series, it is revealed that he was orphaned as a child, enlisted in the British Army as an adult and later transferred to Special Air Service.
+In the film, The Transporter Refueled, his father Frank Martin Sr. is a former British spy who retires to work on his relationship with his son.